sacharya24/WebFrameworks2025-week-exercise2/README.md

 - **CourseList Component:**

   - Receives the `courses` prop from the `App` component.
+  - Is located in the src folder
   - Renders a `Course` component for each course in the `courses` array, passing the course's `name`, `courseId`, and `studentPositions` as individual props to the `Course` component.

 - **Course Component:**
   - Receives three props: `name`, `courseId`, and `studentPositions`.
+  - Is located in the src folder
   - Renders the following DOM structure:
     ```jsx
     <div className="course">